reissbaker/html-sourcery/README.md

 > I know, I know — everyone raves about the power of separating your code and your data . . .
 But it's [not] what you really want, or all the creepy half-languages wouldn't all evolve towards being Turing-complete, would they?

+HTML Sourcery isn't a templating language: it's a templating _library_, and that makes all the difference.
+Source files are just .js files, and you can ```require``` away at will.

 HOW
 ---
 Install: